 A sabbatical is a period of paid or unpaid time off that offers you the chance to return to your job role or a close equivalent at the end of it.
-Whilst your benefits are normally frozen during this time (pay, pension payments, share earnings), you normally continue to accrue pro-rata related benefits.
-For example:
+Whilst your benefits are normally frozen during this time (pay, pension payments, share earnings), you can usually continue to accrue pro-rata related benefits.

 - Annual leave allowance will continue to be earned.
 If you cross the end of the ‘holiday year’ arrangements should be made to pay you for outstanding holiday you have accrued

 - Sick pay allowance will continue to grow if it is pro-rata based on length of service.